tarikh03/K2View-Academy/articles/TDM/tdm_gui/01_tdm_gui_overview.md

 ## TDM GUI - Login

-The TDM GUI application is pre-integrated with [Fabric Web Framwork](/articles/30_web_framework/02_preintegrated_apps_overview.md).
+The TDM GUI application is pre-integrated with [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md).
 The user logins into the Fabric Web Framework and **Fabric authenticates the user**.

 Fabric works with several authentication providers.
-Each authenticator is responsible for user authentication, and provides user-ID and his roles.
+Each authenticator is responsible for user authentication, and provides the user an ID and his roles.
 The following are the supported by Fabric as authentication providers:

 - **Fabric**, for console, WS and web access, using its repository.
 This is Fabric's default authentication method.
 - **LDAP** server, for console, WS and web access.
 Done via LDAP integration.